 Our Vision: The goal of the Willmar Police Department is to provide a safer community through a partnership with its citizens.

 Body Camera Policy

 The primary purpose of using body-worn cameras (BWCs) is to capture evidence arising from police-citizen encounters.
 This policy sets the guidelines for the use of BWCs and administering the data that results.
 To read the full policy download the PDF Document.

-The Willmar Police Department takes an active role in a variety of programs with residents and businesses to encourage a supportive relatonship with the community and work towards low crime in Willmar.
+The Willmar Police Department takes an active role in a variety of programs with residents and businesses to encourage a supportive relationship with the community and work towards low crime in Willmar.

 Coffee with the Cops

 Coffee with the Cops is an opportunity to reach out to the community with no agenda.
-Each month on a random date the WPD and a local business sponsors a time to gather with the public for coffee and conversation.
+Each month on a random date the WPD and local businesses sponsor a time to gather with the public for coffee and conversation.
 Come join us!

 Drug Abuse Resistance Education (D.A.R.E.) is taught in all Willmar Elementary Schools.
-D.A.R.E. is a partnership between Willmar Police Department, Willmar Public Schools and the parents of our children.
+D.A.R.E. is a partnership between the Willmar Police Department, Willmar Public Schools, and the parents of our children.
 The program's 14-week curriculum empowers children to lead safe and healthy lives by learning how to make wise decisions.
 Since 1992 D.A.R.E. has been taught in Willmar schools by Willmar Police Officers.
-Fore more information about D.A.R.E. program, please call (320) 235-2244.
+For more information about the D.A.R.E. program, please call (320) 235-2244.